DanielBourdetski/paw-business/README.md

 ## Server Starter

-1. make sure you have the MongoDB kit installed
+1. make sure you have the MongoDB kit and Python 3+ installed
 2. in /server, run `npm i`
 3. run `npm start`